The French Riviera (also known as Côte d’Azur) is one of the most affluent and desirable destinations in the whole country, if not the world.

 1. The weather is pretty great

 While there is some variation depending on geography, the French Riviera’s climate is pretty constant.
-In the east (Cannes) it reaches 28 degrees in the summer, while in the west (Marseilles) it gets to about 30.
-Winters are fairly cool but much milder than in the UK.
+In the east (Cannes), it reaches 28 degrees in the summer, while in the west (Marseilles), it reaches about 30.
+Winters are fairly cool but much milder than in any northern country.

 2. Plenty of opportunity for star spotting